matheusvitorino28/presentation-page/README.md

 # presentation-page
-This repository, it was created to show my page.
+This repository was created to showcase my homepage, created in HTML and CSS, at beginner levels.